Your resource for free, useful pump and systems tools.

 Engineering Data Library is a comprehensive guide for pump users, pump manufacturers and engineers in need of references for pump principles, calculations and unit conversions.
 It covers topics like Net Positive Suction Head, Pump and System Curves, and frictional losses, utilizing standards developed by HI and other reputable sources.
 The data library will be updated frequently with new information.

 Get clear results to solve your pump and system problems.
-This free trial of AFT Fathom allows engineers to go beyond hand calculations and outdated spreadsheets to better calculate system pressures, simulate pump performance, and analyze hydraulic behavior.
+This free demo of AFT Fathom allows engineers to go beyond hand calculations and spreadsheets to better calculate system pressures, simulate pump performance, and analyze hydraulic behavior.
 Model both centrifugal and positive displacement pumps in piping systems to quickly compare the impact and tradeoffs for system performance and energy usage.

 When looking to optimize pumping system operations, a prescreening tool will assist in identifying pumping issues as part of a comprehensive assessment.
 This prescreening tool helps identify the highest priority pump improvement opportunities and supports a broad or narrow audit search for improving overall pump efficiency.
 It also supports engineers in gathering specific data from the field in assessing pump symptoms associated with inefficient energy consumption, high maintenance costs, and other problems and failures.
 Based on findings, engineers can identify and prioritize pumps for improvement.
 Optimizing pump systems offers the greatest opportunity in saving energy and improving overall reliability.